-These sites gained support locally at consultation (insert data) to be designated as Local Green Spaces (LGS).
+These sites gained support locally at Regulation 14 Consultation with 75% of respondents agreeing these sites should be designated as Local Green Spaces (LGS).
 This demonstrates the sites are demonstrably special to the local community.

 The proposed LGS sites are the most popular and well-used green spaces in Wickersley and support a wide variety of leisure and recreational activities to residents and people in the wider locality.